davidhcefx/Modern-Nano-Keybindings/README.md

 ## Install:

-1. Make sure you are running the latest Nano.
-(You can download it from [here](https://www.nano-editor.org/))
+1. Make sure you are running the latest [Nano](https://www.nano-editor.org/).
 2. Put `.nanorc` under your home directory.
 3. The path to your **Syntax Highlight files** might be different.
 Change [this line](https://github.com/davidhcefx/My-Modern-Nano-Keybindings/blob/master/.nanorc#L2) if necessary.